 History of Bullbar

-A bullbar or push bumper (also called a (kanga)roo bar or nudge bar in Australia, a moose bumper in Canada, and a push bar, PIT guard, PIT bar, PIT bumper, ram bar, ram bumper, brush guard, grille guard, rammer or cattle pusher in the United States) is a device installed on the front of a vehicle to protect its front from collisions, whether an accidental collision with a large animal in rural roads, or an intentional collision by police with another vehicle, usually during pursuits.
-They range considerably in size and form, and are normally composed of welded steel or aluminium tubing, or, more recently, moulded polycarbonate and polyethylene materials.
+A bullbar or push bumper (also called a (kanga)roo bar or nudge bar in Australia, a moose bumper in Canada, and a push bar, PIT guard, PIT bar, PIT bumper, ram bar, ram bumper, brush guard, grille guard, rammer or cattle pusher in the United States) is a device installed on the front of a vehicle to protect its front from collisions, whether an accidental collision with a large animal in rural roads or an intentional collision by police with another vehicle, usually during pursuits.
+They range considerably in size and form and are normally composed of welded steel or aluminum tubing, or, more recently, molded polycarbonate and polyethylene materials.
 The "bull" in the name refers to cattle, which in rural areas sometimes roam onto rural roads and highways.

 Design and terminology